vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 idea, ‘this should be done, that should not be done,’ entertained by people learned in the Veda.

-&gt; “It has been held that Recollection is not a reliable means of &gt; knowledge; and the reason for this that is given is that Recollection &gt; only serves to recall what has been apprehended by other means of &gt; knowledge, and does not lead to the apprehension of anything new.”
+> “It has been held that Recollection is not a reliable means of
+> knowledge; and the reason for this that is given is that Recollection
+> only serves to recall what has been apprehended by other means of
+> knowledge, and does not lead to the apprehension of anything new.”

 This is true; for the persons to whom the recollection belongs, it is the original means of knowledge—Trustworthy Assertion or Perception,